ainlovescode/IngatSolat/README.md

 - Toolbar menu:
 ..The toolbar menu displays prayer times for the day, and on-click alarm settings.
 Alarms will trigger a browser alert.
 - Configuration menu:
-..The configuration menu has advanced settings, including offset settings for all or individual prayers.
+..- The configuration menu has advanced settings, including offset settings for all or individual prayers.
+Settings will be stored in-browser i.e. in chrome.storage.sync object

 Future plans
 ------------